Quick Answer

 SINGER Quantum Stylist 9960

-The SINGER Quantum Stylist 9960 ($549.99) is the top pick for embroidery-style sewing -- 600 stitches, 5 monogramming alphabets, and programmable sequences that no basic machine can match.
+The Singer Quantum Stylist 9960 at $549.99 is the top pick for embroidery-style sewing — 600 built-in stitches, 5 monogramming alphabets, and mirror-image programming that competing machines in this price range do not offer.
+For basic embroidery without decorative sequencing, lighter machines suffice at half the cost.

 See Today’s Price →